TheEpicCowOfLife/Unimelb-Helper/readme.md

 # Unimelb helper

 This is a discord bot to search for subjects and display related information.
+Demo video for CISSA [here](https://youtu.be/S2BseBoxrUw)

 ## Main commands
 ### ?subject